sustainable-computing-io/kepler-doc/docs/platform-validation/index.md

 Manual/automation check for specific workloads on specific platforms, see example in (5) of `Data accuracy check` section above.

+!!! todo
-**TODO**: There is an analyzer under developing for abnormality detection in platform validation test, it will be integrated into the current workflow when it is ready.
+    There is an analyzer under developing for abnormality detection in platform validation test, it will be integrated into the current workflow when it is ready.

 ## Further works